-Here’s what you need to know when choosing between different roasts and grinds.
+Here’s what you need to know when choosing between roasts and grinds.

 Coffee roast refers to how much a coffee bean changes on the heat.
 All beans have a specific roast, but the length of time varies depending on the kind of coffee they’ll be used for.
 There are five types of coffee bean roasts.

 - The longer you roast a bean, the richer its flavor will be.
 That’s because heat removes the acidity as well as the caffeine.

 - The longer you roast a bean, the less caffeine it will have.
 For the most caffeine, try the lightly roasted white coffee.

 Espresso beans are typically roasted longer (darker) than the beans used for coffee.

 - You usually brew coffee with light, medium, or medium-dark roasts.

-- Espresso is made with dark roast beans, though it is typically called an espresso roast.
+- Espresso is made with dark roast beans, which is typically called an espresso roast.

-You brew regular coffee with various machines like a drip, percolator, or French press.
+You brew regular coffee with machines like a drip, percolator, or French press.

-Espresso doesn’t have as much flexibility in its tools because it needs high pressure for the extraction process to work.
+Espresso doesn’t have as much flexibility in its tools because it needs high pressure for the extraction process.
 You’ll need an espresso machine to brew espresso.
-Any other method just isn’t espresso.
+Any other method isn’t espresso.
 You need high pressure for espresso extraction.

 Grind size refers to how coarse or fine the individual coffee grounds are.
 The grind determines how quickly water will extract the coffee from the grounds.

 Larger, coarser grinds have less surface area for the water to pass over and will result in less extraction than smaller, finer particles of fine grind.

 - You brew coffee by slowly pouring water over the grounds, so you can use a more coarsely ground bean, as the water will have time to soak in.

 - You brew espresso by quickly forcing water through the grounds, so you need to use a more finely ground bean to extract quickly.
 Using the incorrect grind will leave you with thin, watery espresso or coffee with grinds at the bottom.